RodBarnes/NationalParks/ImageListIssue.md

 **Again**, _this was working fine for months and this happened only today during testing.
 No changes were made to this code anytime recently and was working fine for a while and then just started throwing the Exception._

-Yet, a similar call used to move from
 **Interesting note:**  When I debug the Windows version, it does **not** throw this Exception but, instead, falls into this code in `App.g.i.cs` and stops on the `System.Diagnostics.Debugger.Break()` within the if `DEBUG && !DISABLE_XAML_GENERATED_BREAK_ON_UNHANDLED_EXCEPTION`:

 ```